Four glass wall lamps with bunches of grapes, 20th century

 Description

-Four glass applications with grape clusters made from printed glass in green, blue, yellow, and amethyst colors, with a socket holder for E14 bulbs inside, accessible by unscrewing three pressure screws on the ring nut above.
-These bunches are suspended on a chain hung from an iron bracket, with twisted ends and a central reinforcement secured with riveted nails.
+Four glass applications with grape clusters made from printed glass in green, blue, yellow, and amethyst colors, with a socket holder for E14 bulb inside, accessible after unscrewing three pressure screws on the ring nut above.
+These bunches are suspended on a chain hung on an iron bracket, with twisted ends and a central reinforcement secured with riveted nails.
 They are of Italian origin and date from around 1960.
 In good technical condition.
 The chain length is, of course, adjustable.
 The provided measurements are for the entire set; the bouquet itself measures approximately 23.5 cm in height and 12 inches in diameter.

 Beautiful antique furniture and accessories can be an excellent idea for interior decoration.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, especially the Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Original Empire-style furniture dates from the late 18th to early 19th century, originating from the Napoleonic era.
+Original Empire-style furniture dates from the late 18th to early 19th century, originating from the reign of Napoleon.
 It features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details